Designing workplaces that embrace neurodiversity

 • Quiet areas that promote calm and minimize distractions.

-• Nature and sensory stimulation.
-Integrate plants and nature into the office environment.
-This promotes sensory engagement and helps reduce stress, which can be particularly beneficial for neurodiverse individuals.
+• Nature and sensory stimulation to promote sensory engagement and reduce stress.
+Integrating plants and nature into the office environment can be particularly beneficial for neurodiverse individuals.

 Peldon Rose’s collaboration with Brainlabs is a great example of creating a space that fosters creativity and focus for diverse minds.
 The design included various zones for quiet work, collaboration, and relaxation, catering to the specific needs of their team.